tonnguyen123/Full-Stack-Project-Tracker/README.md

-I deployed and hosted the website on free server on Render and MySQL on Clever Cloud so there will be delay in processing requests due to limit of Free User
+I deployed and hosted the website on free server on Render and MySQL on Clever Cloud so there will be delay in processing requests due to limit of Free User.
+When you sign up, the email for registration and verification will take a little bit time because of Free sever delay and check in the Spam of your email if you don't see it in Inbox section

 The deployed website:
 https://full-stack-ton-project-trackers.netlify.app/login